dlab-berkeley/R-Fundamentals-Legacy/README.md

 # D-Lab R Fundamentals introductory workshop series
 This is the repository for D-Lab's introductory R-Fundamentals workshop series.
-Laptop required. (updates coming soon!)
+Laptop, Internet connection, and Zoom account required.

 # Download and install R and RStudio and the workshop materials to get started.
 Before Part 1 be sure to: